-New Jersey Bar Guidelines and Rules
+New Jersey Rules of Professional Conduct

 In New Jersey, it’s very important not to give false or misleading information on your law firm website or advertisement.
 This could include misrepresenting a state or federal law, comparing your services to another attorney (without objective evidence), or making a promise that you will help your potential customer win their case.